Study Notes

 Shannon Entropy, Visually: Surprise, Uncertainty, and Bits

-Entropy gets introduced as a formula — −Σ p log p — and the intuition evaporates on contact.
-This is the refresher I wish I'd had: entropy is just average surprise, measured in yes/no questions.
-Drag a coin's bias, reshape a distribution, and watch a sampler's running surprise converge onto the entropy, live in your browser.
+Entropy is usually introduced as a formula — −Σ p log p — with the meaning left implicit.
+Rebuilt from the ground up: entropy is average surprise, measured in yes/no questions.
+Drag a coin's bias, reshape a distribution, and watch a sampler's running surprise converge onto the entropy.

 Read More →